prakher1992/apache_beam_assignment/README.md

 ```
 pip install -r requirements.txt
 ```
+4. Now execute the command ‘python pardo_pipeline.py’, and python simple_pipeline.py to run the scripts.
 ## Apache Beam
 Apache Beam is a unified model for defining both batch and streaming data processing that can build portable Big data pipelines.
 - [x] Portable, beam pipeline once created in any language can be able to run on any execution framework like a spark, flink, cloud dataflow, etc.